 What are Tex Mex Enchiladas?

 Tex Mex enchiladas are corn tortillas filled with cheese and white onion (usually cheddar or American cheese depending on the region) and coated with a smooth sauce regionally referred to as chili gravy.
+They are found exclusively in Texas.

 What is Chili Gravy?